MHindermann/mas/text/draft.md

 ![The sample data set ($n$ = 4'111) is not representative of the raw Edoc data per department.
 Data field `abstract`: $\chi^2 (df=9) =$ 3'160.556, $p < 0.001$; data field `id_number`: $\chi^2 (df=9) =$ 4'209.0285, $p < 0.001$; data field `keywords`: $\chi^2 (df=9) =$ 2'314.533, $p < 0.001$.
 The data foundation is available at `/analysis/chi_square_{data field}` and the $\chi^2$-statistic can be calculated by calling `Analysis.print_chi_square_fit` on the data foundation files.](images/chi_square_selection_fields.pdf)

 Of the 68'345 items in  [`/raw/`](https://github.com/MHindermann/mas/tree/main/files/raw), all have a title (non-empty `title` data field),  a little more than half of the items have an abstract (37'381 items with non-empty `abstract` data field), roughly half of the items have an ID (35'355 items with non-empty `id_number` data field),[^1] and less than 10% of the items have keywords (6'660 items with non-empty `keywords` data field).
-The sample data set as requires all the above data fields to be non-empty; `/sample/sample_master.json` has 4'111 items and hence constitutes 6% of the raw data.
+The Edoc sample data set as requires all the above data fields to be non-empty; `/sample/sample_master.json` has 4'111 items and hence constitutes 6% of the raw data.

 [^1]: Note that when using the facet by blank on `id_number` in OpenRefine, there are 57'153 matches; this is due to the fact that many items with an ID such as DOI have secondary or tertiary IDs such as ISI or PMID.